Bitcoin Leverage and Margin Explanation & Example

 = 1:1

-In online trading the security is known as margin - your deposit.
-This is capital you deposit with your broker.
+In online trading contexts, the security deposit required is termed margin: this is capital you commit to your broker.

 When trading - if you have $10,000 & use leverage ratio 5:1 and buy 10 standard lots for $50,000 your margin on this trade is the $10,000 in your account, this is the money that you'll lose out if your open position position goes against you - the other $40,000 which is borrowed from your broker, they will close the open positions transactions automatically once your $10,000 has been taken by the market.